top of page

 MAJOR AWARDS AND DECORATIONS

-Air Force Commendation Medal with 2 oak leaf clusters
+Air Force Commendation Medal with two Oak Leaf clusters

 OTHER ACHIEVEMENTS